waynesutton/better-todo/files.md

   - `getFolderForDate` - Check if a date belongs to a project
   - `createFolder` - Create new project with custom name
   - `renameFolder` - Update project name
-  - `archiveFolder` - Archive a project
+  - `archiveFolder` - Archive a project and all its full-page notes in parallel
-  - `unarchiveFolder` - Restore archived project
+  - `unarchiveFolder` - Restore archived project and all its full-page notes in parallel
-  - `deleteFolder` - Delete project and all associations
+  - `deleteFolder` - Delete project, all associations, and all its full-page notes
   - `addDateToFolder` - Associate a date with a project
   - `removeDateFromFolder` - Remove date from project